Cowboys owner Jerry Jones reveals cancer diagnosis and credits experimental drug

 OXNARD, Calif.
 (AP) — Dallas Cowboys owner Jerry Jones credited an experimental trial drug for successfully treating advanced melanoma as he disclosed his cancer diagnosis publicly for the first time.

 “I’m glad that Jerry shared it, just because I think it gives people hope,” Schottenheimer said Wednesday.
-“It gives people the strength to say, ‘OK,’ you know, ‘Hey, you can beat this.’”
+“It gives people the strength to say ...
+‘Hey, you can beat this.’”

 Schottenheimer, 51, used his last news conference of the Cowboys’ nearly monthlong stay in Southern California to talk about his own cancer diagnosis.
 He underwent surgery in 2003 for thyroid cancer at the Mayo Clinic in Rochester, Minnesota.